futuregrid/manual/doc/source/genesis.rst

 -  scp
 -  sftp

-\*\* NOTE: ftp, scp, sftp is supported as per the HPC FSE standard and only for the username/password security token version.
+\*\* NOTE: ftp, scp, sftp are supported as per the HPC FSE standard and only for the username/password security token version.

 Endpoint Connection Information